 Bethune-Cookman University provides equal opportunity to qualified disabled persons in accordance with the requirements of the Americans with Disabilities Act (ADA).
 ADA and Section 504 of the Rehabilitation Act of 1973 serve to ensure that individuals with current disabling conditions are provided reasonable accommodations to enable them to enjoy the programs, activities, services, and employment opportunities offered by colleges and universities.

 As these laws only apply to individuals with documented disabilities, it is required by Bethune-Cookman University that individuals provide recent documentation to establish their eligibility under these laws and to document their specific accommodation needs.
-Individuals with a verifiable learning or physical disability affecting academic studies must submit documentation of a professional diagnostic evaluation (not older than three years) of their disability to the Office of Assessment and Disability Services within the Division of Enrollment Management and Student Development located on the first floor of the Charles Parlin Student Center.
+Individuals with a verifiable learning or physical disability affecting academic studies must submit documentation of a professional diagnostic evaluation (not older than three years) of their disability to the Office of Student Accessibility Services located on the first floor of the Charles Parlin Student Center.

-Students without documented disabilities must also contact the Office of Assessment and Disability Services regarding living and dietary accommodations.
-All documentation provided to the Office of Assessment and Disability Services will be strictly confidential.
+Students without documented disabilities must also contact the Office of Student Accessibility Services regarding living and dietary accommodations.
+All documentation provided to the Office of Student Accessibility Services will be strictly confidential.
 No information, except as provided by law, will be released to anyone, including parents, without the student’s written consent.

-This auxiliary assistance must be arranged through the Office of Assessment and Disability Services.
-In situations where special assistance is not sufficient to permit the person with the disability to successfully complete the program or course requirement, course substitutions or formal program modifications may be requested through the Office of Assessment and Disability Services within the Division of Enrollment Management and Student Development.
+This auxiliary assistance must be arranged through the Office of Student Accessibility Services.
+In situations where special assistance is not sufficient to permit the person with the disability to successfully complete the program or course requirement, course substitutions or formal program modifications may be requested through the Office of Student Accessibility Services.

 Non-Degree Seeking Students